Yes, It’s Possible To Have an Accidental Orgasm—Here’s How It *Usually* Happens

 3. Certain types of exercise

-On a similar note, kegel exercises can also cause spontaneous orgasms, though Dr. O'Reilly says she's not sure they qualify as accidental.
-"Oftentimes, we discover a pathway and then use it over and over again because it works.
+On a similar note, kegel exercises can also cause spontaneous orgasm incidents, though Dr. O’Reilly says she’s not sure they qualify as accidental.
+“Oftentimes, we discover a pathway and then use it over and over again because it works.
 I’ve met many folks who can have hands-free orgasms by tensing and releasing their pelvic floor muscles.
-Some do so while rubbing against a mattress or squeezing a bed sheet between their legs and others use the tense-and-release method on its own," she says.
+Some do so while rubbing against a mattress or squeezing a bed sheet between their legs and others use the tense-and-release method on its own,” she says.

 4. Riding a bike or motorcycle

 Cycle sessions (in the studio or the street) are notorious triggers of accidental orgasm, not just through the exercise pathway above but also because of the body positioning involved in cycling.
-"It’s no surprise that riding a bike can produce pleasurable and even orgasmic sensations, as rubbing, grinding, and squeezing on the outside [of the seat] can stimulate both the external and internal parts of the clitoris that are believed to lead to orgasm," she says.
+“It’s no surprise that riding a bike can produce pleasurable and even orgasmic sensations, as rubbing, grinding, and squeezing on the outside [of the seat] can stimulate both the external and internal parts of the clitoris that are believed to lead to orgasm,” she says.
+“I’ve also seen reports of accidental orgasm from motorcycle riders (and passengers) as they rub against the seat and experience the vibrations from the engine.”

-Before you sign up for a year's worth of spin classes, however, she cautions that there is some research suggesting that frequent bike riders report adverse sexual side effects, including reduced desire and difficulty achieving orgasm.
-So, it's always a good idea to get to know your body first and adjust your efforts accordingly.
-"I’ve also seen reports of accidental orgasm from motorcycle riders (and passengers) as they rub against the seat and experience the vibrations from the engine," she adds.
+Before you sign up for a year’s worth of spin classes, however, she cautions that there is some research suggesting that frequent bike riders report adverse sexual side effects, including reduced desire and difficulty achieving orgasm.
+So, it’s always a good idea to get to know your body first and adjust your efforts accordingly.

 5. Wearing tight pants